exceljake/frontend/banking-app/README.md

 # Date and time on Transactions --- done

-### current date will be displayed on the transaction
+### current date will be displayed on the transaction --- done

 Priority for today (05/14/22)

-MOST PRIO

 # delete usershistory --- done
 # Function showHistory --- done

 1. takes params users, mobile - check
 2. declare  empty array - check